 In 2017, the college began its partnership with ACUE to equip all of its instructors with evidence-based teaching practices.
 Today, 98% of all UA-PTC full-time faculty have become ACUE-certified.

 Increase in students passing courses and receiving fewer DFW grades.
 The positive drop in DFW grades was greater for Black students, down 7 percentage points.

-In this study alone, 120 additional students passed their courses and 145 fewer students received DFW grades in their courses the year after faculty completed the ACUE course than would have otherwise.
+In this study alone, 120 additional students passed their courses and 145 fewer students received DFW grades in their courses the year after faculty completed the ACUE.